electron/electron/docs/breaking-changes.md

 ## Planned Breaking API Changes (20.0)

+### Behavior Changed: V8 Memory Cage enabled

+The V8 memory cage has been enabled, which has implications for native modules which wrap non-V8 memory with `ArrayBuffer` or `Buffer`.
+See the [blog post about the V8 memory cage](https://www.electronjs.org/blog/v8-memory-cage) for more details.

 ### API Changed: `webContents.printToPDF()`

 `webContents.printToPDF()` has been modified to conform to [`Page.printToPDF`](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-printToPDF) in the Chrome DevTools Protocol.
 This has been changes in order to